 Dr Anna Hutchinson, B.A.
 (Hons), MSc, D.Clin.Psych, C.Psychol, AFBPsS

-Dr Anna Hutchinson is a chartered Clinical Psychologist and co-director of the IPP.
-Anna has worked within Clinical Psychology services for over 15 years and has been actively contributing to London’s clinical psychology community throughout this time.
-Anna has contributed to a number of research projects, academic papers and book chapters.
-She has presented widely at national and international conferences, and has taught on a large number of training courses including both MSc and doctorate level programmes.
+Dr Hutchinson is a chartered Clinical Psychologist and co-director of the IPC.
+Anna has worked within clinical psychology services for over 20 years.
+She has contributed to a number of research projects, academic papers and book chapters, presented widely at national and international conferences, and has taught on a large number of training courses including both MSc and doctorate level programmes.

-Clinically, Anna has held senior positions at a number of internationally renowned London hospitals, including Great Ormond Street Hospital, Kings College Hospital, and The Tavistock Centre.
-She works with adults, adolescents, families and couples.
+Clinically, Anna has held senior positions at a number of internationally renowned London hospitals, including Great Ormond Street Hospital, King’s College Hospital, and The Tavistock Centre.

 Areas of Expertise

 Adults – Young People – Children – Families

 - Hypermobility & Ehlers Danlos Syndrome